Bank Statement Loans: Who They Are For, How They Work, and When to Use Them

-If you fall into this category, you may not be able to qualify for a conventional or FHA mortgage loan because the income on your tax returns—which is often adjusted for deductions and business write-offs—might not reflect the true amount of income you’re earning.
+If you fall into this category, you may not be able to qualify for a conventional or FHA mortgage loan because the income on your tax returns, which is often adjusted for deductions and business write-offs, might not reflect the true amount of income you’re earning.
 Your bank statements, however, tell a different story, allowing you to qualify more easily.

-No tax returns, W-2s or pay stubs required
+No tax returns, W-2s, or pay stubs required

-High debt-to-income ratios allowed
+Higher debt-to-income ratios may be allowed

-High loan limits
+Typically have high loan limits

-Can be used on primary residences, second homes, and investment purchases
+Typically can be used on primary residences, second homes, and investment purchases

 Potentially higher interest rates